Denunzio/Frogger-Arcade-Game/README.md

 When you the player collides with the bug, then the player is reset back to his/her initial position on the board.
 You win the game when the player successfully reaches the water safely.

+Acknowledgments - Thank YOU!
 Contributing to this game, starter code (HTML, CSS, JavaScript (engine.js and resources.js), and images) from Udacity.

 ===============================

 Students should use this [rubric](https://review.udacity.com/#!/projects/2696458597/rubric) for self-checking their submission.
-Make sure the functions you write are **object-oriented** - either class functions (like Player and Enemy) or class prototype functions such as Enemy.prototype.checkCollisions, and that the keyword 'this' is used appropriately within your class and class prototype functions to refer to the object the function is called upon.
-Also be sure that the **readme.md** file is updated with your instructions on both how to 1.
-Run and 2.
-Play your arcade game.

 For detailed instructions on how to get started, check out this [guide](https://docs.google.com/document/d/1v01aScPjSWCCWQLIpFqvg3-vXLH2e8_SZQKC8jNO0Dc/pub?embedded=true).